 The Rolling Deluxe doesn't have a laptop sleeve, but it does have a compression strap to help keep the load from bouncing around; those straps also keep the backpack from becoming too bulky even when stuffed full.
 Experts and owners say it's comfortable to walk with and has plenty of pockets for a high level of organization.

 At 5.5 pounds, the Rolling Deluxe Book Pack is heavier than a traditional backpack, but owners say it's not too bad to pop on the back for a short time in crowded areas; although it's primarily intended to be pulled along.
 Although users say it lasts for years, this rolling backpack has a lifetime warranty, just in case.

-The JanSport Wheeled SuperBreak (*Est. $75) measures 2,000 cubic inches -- plenty of room for everything -- but with just two main compartments to the Rolling Deluxe's three, it's not as well-organized.
-Some say the handle feels stiff.
-The Wheeled SuperBreak is also durable, but it doesn't seem to have the lifespan of the L.L.Bean Rolling Deluxe.
+The JanSport Wheeled SuperBreak (Est. $80) has a capacity of 2,000 cubic inches -- plenty of room for everything -- but with just two main compartments compared to the Rolling Deluxe's three, it's not as easy to keep the contents well organized.

 The Wheeled SuperBreak has a retractable handle, but some say it feels stiff.
 Other say you have to use some power to get the handle's second stage retracted.
 Users say it's easy to pull along; however, there aren't many comments about how comfortable it is in backpack mode.